Briana DeJesus Reveals Shocking News In New ‘Teen Mom 2’ Preview, Says Boyfriend ‘Got Another Girl Pregnant’

-The all-new season of Teen Mom 2 is in full-swing and there is plenty of drama playing out on the show.
-In a new preview for next week’s episode, Briana DeJesus makes a shocking claim and, according to InTouch Weekly, the mom-of-two reveals that her boyfriend may have gotten another girl pregnant.
+The all-new season of Teen Mom 2 is in full-swing, and there is plenty of drama playing out on the show.
+In a new preview for next week’s episode, Briana DeJesus makes a shocking claim, and according to InTouch Weekly, the mom of two reveals that her boyfriend may have gotten another girl pregnant.

 In the preview, Briana is shown sitting in her car looking at her phone which appears to show a social media message.